 I’m on social media to share my story—pushing through health and mental challenges and staying committed to fitness, one day at a time.
 My goal is simple: To inspire others to keep moving forward in their own fitness journey, no matter what life throws their way.

-I invested in a weight gain diet mail order from Universal Bodybuilding.
+In June 1978, I invested in a weight gain diet mail order from Universal Bodybuilding.
 I worked as a dishwasher for a local restaurant.
 I ate burgers and fries or French dip sandwiches and cherry pie during my breaks.
 I followed this weight gain diet for 8 months.
 I ate six frequent meals every day that were evenly spaced out about 3 hours.
 My first meal was at 6AM and my last meal was at 9PM.
 I ate meat and cheese, gorged on desserts, drank lots of milk, ate a lot of bread, and consumed nightly protein drinks.

 From Thin to Muscular